nrajputgo/Subjective-wellbeing-among-youth/README.md

 # Subjective Wellbeing Among Youth

-This repository contains the LaTeX manuscript for a research study examining subjective wellbeing (PWI-A) and objective wellbeing (YDI) among youth in Chandigarh, India.
+This repository contains the LaTeX manuscript, quantitative and qualitative data analaysis for a research study "Beyond Objective Measures: Subjective Wellbeing and Life Satisfaction of Youth in Chandigarh" examining subjective wellbeing (PWI-A) and objective wellbeing (YDI) among youth in Chandigarh, India.

 ## Research questions
 RQ1: What is the overall state of objective wellbeing among youth of Chandigarh based on Youth Development Index?